havocp/xsbt-wiki/Build-State.md

 val value: Option[T] = key in scope get structure.data
 ```

-Here, a `SettingKey[T]` is typically obtained from [Keys](https://github.com/harrah/xsbt/blob/0.9/main/Keys.scala) and is the same type that is used to define settings in `.sbt` files, for example.
+Here, a `SettingKey[T]` is typically obtained from [Keys] and is the same type that is used to define settings in `.sbt` files, for example.
-[Scope](https://github.com/harrah/xsbt/blob/0.9/main/Scope.scala) selects the scope the key is obtained for.
+[Scope] selects the scope the key is obtained for.
 There are convenience overloads of `in` that can be used to specify only the required scope axes.
+See [Structure.scala] for where `in` and other parts of the settings interface are defined.
 Some examples:

 ```scala